Lana-abdel/csc427-Project-3/README.md

 - Output for main.py:
     - The user will see the prompt "AllTokens or Singleton? (type q to quit)" and enter which of the two authorship attribution systems they would like to observe (both systems may take between 1-2 minutes to run).
-        -  If they type AllTokens, the output will be two lists:
+        -  If the user types AllTokens, the output will be two lists:
-             - The system's rankings for each author's likelihood of writing the test file "33913.txt"
+             - The system's rankings for each author's likelihood of writing the test file "33913.txt".
-             - The system's rankings for each author's likelihood of writing the test file "70535.txt"
+             - The system's rankings for each author's likelihood of writing the test file "70535.txt".
              - The calculation is based on the geometric means over all tokens in the test file.
          - Typing Singleton at the prompt will output the other system's determinations for these test files, only considering distinct tokens in the geometric mean calculations.
              -  Every list is labeled accordingly with the system that produced it and the test file it attributed.